 The for-profit corporation moved to dismiss, arguing that its for-profit status took it out from under the Indiana Trust Code provisions that give the Attorney General supervisory authority over charitable activity.
 The trial court dismissed the Attorney General's claims and the Court of Appeals affirmed.
 The Supreme Court reversed, holding that the Attorney General had authority to bring the action and had properly stated a claim for constructive trust.

 With respect to the constructive trust claims specifically, the Court found that the Indiana legislature’s adoption of the trust code, which enumerates the Attorney General’s authority in matters involving trusts for benevolent public purposes and charitable trusts, codified the common law.
-But the issue before the Court involved the imposition of a constructive trust, causing the Court to address the Attorney General’s authority over matters involving instrumentalities created for the public good more broadly.
+But the issue before the Court involved the imposition of a constructive trust, causing the Court to address the Attorney General’s authority over matters involving agencies or organizations created for the public good more broadly.
 In reaching its decision, the Court found that “[t]he people's interest in the rectitude of entities created in the name of public good, such as charities, has long led to regarding the Attorney General as an officer with authority to enforce those interests.”
 The Court explicitly recognized the Attorney General’s “broad common law and statutory authority . . . to protect the public interest in charitable and benevolent instrumentalities."

 For further information about the topics discussed on this page, see:

 Zoeller v.
 East Chicago Second Century, Inc., 904 N.E.2d 213 (2009)